sara-salah1/Scientific-Calculator-Without-Built-Ins/README.md

 - Permutation: Find the number of ways to arrange k elements from a set of n elements.

 ### Mathematical Functions
+- Round: Round a number to the nearest integer.
 - Floor: Round down to the nearest integer.
 - Ceil: Round up to the nearest integer.
 - Variance: Measure the spread of a dataset.
-- Angle Conversion: Convert between gradian, radian, and degree.
+- Angle Conversion: Convert between `gradian`, `radian`, and `degree`.
 - Trigonometric Functions: Calculate `sin`, `cos`, `tan`, `sin inverse`, `cos inverse`, `tan inverse`.
 - Reminder and Root Square: Find the remainder and square root of a number.
 - Logarithmic Functions: Compute `log` and `ln`.